saifobeidat/saifobeidat.com/content/blog/article.md

 Second Approach:

 #right
-Using `useFetch` to fetch data and storing it in Vue component
+Using `useFetch` to fetch data and storing it in a Vue component
 ::

 ```js [stores/data.ts]